-^{}The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer, and the antenna location may vary.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.

 For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.